cubt85iz/automatos-server-pow/README.md

 # Automatos Server

-Automatos Server is a toolkit for creating OS images based on Fedora CoreOS. <goals>
+Automatos Server is a toolkit for creating OS images based on Fedora CoreOS.

 ## How It Works